MT ferrules require different polishing procedures

 All MT-ferrule polishing processes have three main objectives:

-A. remove epoxy on the end-face and in some cases generate the angle;
+A. remove epoxy on the end-face and in some cases generate the angle, (if needed, Singlemode only);

 B. one or multiple steps to generate required fiber height;